gosbd/gosbd/README.md

 ## Features

-- **Sentence Segmentation**: Efficiently breaks down a block of text into individual sentences.
+- **Sentence Splitting**: Efficiently breaks down a block of text into individual sentences.
 - **Lightweight and Easy Integration**: Designed to be lightweight and easy to integrate into existing Go projects.
 - **High Accuracy**: Offers high accuracy in sentence segmentation.
 For more details, see [pySBD](https://github.com/nipunsadvilkar/pySBD).
+- **Fast Sentence Splitting**: GoSBD aims to provide high-performance sentence splitting by leveraging Go's efficiency.
-- **Non-Destructive Segmentation**: Segments text into sentences without altering the original content.
+- **Non-Destructive Splitting**: Segments text into sentences without altering the original content.
 - **Language-Specific Configuration**: Adaptable to handle punctuation rules specific to different languages.
 - **Text Cleaning**: Equipped with features to manage and clean noisy text, including:
     - Handling irregular newline characters and spacing